honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 >
 > — Josh Comeau, [The End of Front-End Development](https://www.joshwcomeau.com/blog/the-end-of-frontend-development/)

-People can already solve some coding problems on their own.
-First WordPress, now Webflow, Wix, Shopify, and all the recent _no-code_ and _low-code_ hype.
+With platforms like WordPress, Webflow, Wix, Shopify, and the rise of the "no-code" and "low-code" hype, people already have the ability to solve coding problems on their own without extensive coding skills.
 And that's good!
 Some don't even need that, because for their business it's just enough to have an Instagram profile with a few photos and a phone number.
 This didn't make devs redundant.
-We moved to more ambitious projects, such as custom development and SaaS applications.
+It opened up new opportunities and we could move to more ambitious projects, such as custom development and SaaS applications, where our expertise is still highly valued.

-All professionals, whether it is musicians, photographers, or devs, share one important quality:
+All professionals, be it musicians, photographers, or devs, possess one important quality:
 They know what they're doing, and why.
-The ease and accesibility of taking pictures didn't cause wedding photographers go bankrupt, it caused ordinary people go and take pictures of their butt.
+The ease and accesibility of taking pictures didn't lead to wedding photographers going bankrupt.
+Rather, it enabled ordinary people to take pictures of their butt.
 Or coffee.
-Or dog.
+Or a dog.

 The paradox of induced demand applies to your personal life, too.
-Did washing machines, robot vacuums or smartphones make you more relaxed than your ancestors?
-No.
-It allowed you to be more ambitious.
-Your ancestors knew they can fit two activities into their day and wished they could manage to get done five.
-You can fit 20 and wish you could manage to get done 50.
+Did washing machines, robot vacuums, or smartphones make you more relaxed than your ancestors?
+No. It allowed you to be more ambitious.
+Your ancestors knew they could fit two activities into their day and wished they could manage to get five done.
+You can fit 20 and wish you could manage to get 50 done.

 Guess what happens with LLMs like ChatGPT?
 Let me quote Simon Willison: